ibm-cloud-docs/app-configuration/ac-tutorial.md

 {: #ac-integrate-sdk}
 {: step}

 {{site.data.keyword.appconfig_short}} provides SDKs to integrate with your application.
-For more information about SDK installation and technical concepts, see [App Configuration server SDK for Node](/docs/app-configuration?topic=app-configuration-ac-integrate-sdks).
+For more information about SDK installation and technical concepts, see [Integrating SDKs](/docs/app-configuration?topic=app-configuration-ac-sdks).

 ## Create segments
 {: #ac-create-segments}